Full Tag Reference

 Defining preset sets

-Section titled “Defining preset sets”Use <mm-presets> elements to define sets of style choices.
+Section titled “Defining preset sets”Use <mm-preset> elements to define sets of style choices.
 Each contains <mm-choice> elements specifying the available styles.

 Where to place preset set definitions